Planted clique recovery in random geometric graphs: Proofs for the VD-algorithm

 \begin{lemma} Let $k=o\left(\sqrt{\frac{n}{\mu}}\right)$.
 Then the degrees of the clique vertices are asymptotically independent. \end{lemma}

 \begin{proof} The degrees of the clique vertices are independent if and only if there is no overlap between the balls of radius $r$ centered at the vertices.
-The logarithm of the probability of this event can be computed in the same fashion as in the analysis of the birthday paradox:
+As in the birthday paradox,